mfaria-p/MatPropNet/README.md

 ### **2. Prepare Data**

 Place your datasets in the **data/** directory.
-The datasets provided were created from my [Zeolite Web Scraping project](https://github.com/mfaria-p/Webscrapping_zeolites.git), and are composed of **fingerprints** that were created based on the composite building units of each zeolite.
+The datasets provided were created from my [Zeolite Web Scraping project](https://github.com/mfaria-p/Webscrapping_zeolites.git), and are composed of **fingerprints** that were generated based on the composite building units of each zeolite, through Python techniques.

 ### **3. Configure Models**